ETIOct2020Team3/ETI-Group-Assignment-1/README.md

 #### Iterative
 - Pros
-  - Working functionality can be produced quickly and early in the life cycly
+  - Working functionality can be produced quickly and early in the life cycle
   - Results are obtained periodically
   - Progress is easily measured
   - Less costly to change project scope or requirements